Why Does My Garbage Disposal Smell?

 What Not to Put in the Garbage Disposal

 One of the most common causes of foul smells from garbage disposals are disposing of foods that should never be put in the garbage disposal in the first place.
-These foods can cause a buildup of waste, which can cause clogged drains and more serious issues that are much harder to fix than foul smells.
-To keep your garbage disposal running smoothly and efficiently, avoid disposing of these foods in your kitchen and opt for the garbage can or a compost pile instead.
+These foods scraps can cause a buildup of waste, which can cause clogged drains and more serious issues that are much harder to fix than foul smells.
+To keep your garbage disposal smelling fresh, running smoothly and efficiently, avoid disposing of these foods in your kitchen and opt for the garbage can or a compost pile instead.